anmol-fzr/better-auth-tanstack/README.md

 ## Setting up the AuthQueryProvider

 First, you need to set up the `AuthQueryProvider` in your application.
 This provider will supply the necessary context for the hooks to function.
-Requires `"use client"` directive.
+Requires `"use client"` directive for Next.js App Router.

 ### app/providers.tsx
 ```tsx